 The major disadvantage of lentiviral transduction is the random insertion of the delivered gene.
 Also, cells within the same embryo could host multiple lentiviral integrations that leads to mosaicism in the transgenic.
 Genotyping of the progeny and multiple rounds of planned breeding is necessary to establish a single locus transgenic animal.
 Similar breeding strategies are also employed in conventional transgenesis methods 30.

 A critical step in this protocol is the length of time spent on laser perforation.
-Mouse fertilized eggs cultured in KSOM cannot be kept outside of the incubator for longer than 15 minutes.
+Mouse fertilized eggs cultured in KSOM cannot be kept outside of the incubator for longer than 15 min.
 A novice user should move the fertilized eggs to M2 medium, use Advanced KSOM Embryo Medium, or limit the number of embryos per plate.
 According to our result, 47% of transduced cultured mouse fertilized eggs develop into blastocysts23.
 Therefore, culturing 30-40 fertilized eggs per plate will ensure adequate number of transduced blastocysts in one plate for transfer into pseudopregnant mice.

 Laser-assisted perforation of the mouse fertilized egg zona may also be applicable to the zona of other species and allow entry for other types of viruses or transfection reagents.